Bloody hell, Mum is yelling AGAIN.

 7.45pm – Somewhere over Europe

-The three of us have donned hideously unfashionable airline-supplied surgical stockings, which I’m told will stop us from dying in mid-air due to blood clots (I’ve put on two pairs just in case).
-The first of several airplane meals has arrived, and it resembles the offspring of a roast dinner and a Rubik’s cube.
-It’s all very exciting.
-Bev just picked up something that resembled a tiny square Yorkshire pudding between her long pink nails and declared, “This must be what it feels like to be a giant!”
+The three of us have donned hideously unfashionable airline-supplied surgical stockings, which I’m told will stop us from dying in mid-air due to blood clots.
+The first of several airplane meals has already been and gone, and it looked like the offspring of a roast dinner and a Rubik’s cube.
+Bev picked up something that resembled a tiny square Yorkshire pudding (it took a few attempts with her long pink nails) and declared, “so this is what it feels like to be a giant!”

 Never miss an update!